 -

-VM Specifications: The number of CPUs, RAM, and disk size should be based on the size of your migration tasks.
+VM Specifications: The number of CPUs, RAM, and disk size should be based on your migration's scale.

 -